dmishin/tsp-solver/README.md

 This library neither implements a state-of-the-art algorithm, nor it is tuned for a high performance.

-It' however, allows to find a decent suboptimal solution of TSP with 4000 points in several minutes.
+It however can find a decent suboptimal solution for the TSP with 4000 points in several minutes.
 The biggest practical limitation is memory: O(n^2) memory is used.

 Demo
 ----